Applying for a Research Grant

 • Standard Applications: PIs must provide at least 4 weeks’ notice ahead of the funder's deadline via a Worktribe record.

-• Final application components must be submitted in Worktribe at least 5 working days before the funder’s deadline for R&I review and approvals.
+• Final application components must be submitted in Worktribe at least 5 working days before the funder’s deadline for R&I pre-submission checking and collection of all required internal approvals ahead of submission.

 • Late submissions will require specific Head of School approval to be submitted.

-• R&I will rebalance resource towards higher value, fEC, early career researchers, and commercial applications.
+• R&I RDE resource will be balanced towards higher value, fEC, early career researchers, and commercial applications.
 Lower value applications will receive a ‘lighter touch’ review.

 • Schools are encouraged to align their grant support processes with the new procedures to maximize efficiency and strategic focus.